rust-lang/rust/text/0000-cargo-prepublish.md

 [summary]: #summary

 This RFC proposes the concept of *augmenting sources* for Cargo.
-Sources can be enhanced with new versions of a crate that did not exist or have existing versions replaced.
-Dependency resolution will work *as if* these additional crates actually existed in the original source.
+Sources can be have their existing versions of crates replaced with different copies, and sources can also have "prepublished" crates by adding versions of a crate which do not currently exist in the source.
+Dependency resolution will work *as if* these additional or replacement crates actually existed in the original source.

 One primary feature enabled by this is the ability to "prepublish" a crate to crates.io.
 Prepublication makes it possible to perform integration testing